stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 return new Vector(x, z, y);
 ```

-Finally we can implement the controller update method to point the camera at the calculated point on the sphere:
+Finally the camera is pointed at the calculated point on the sphere:

 ```java
 public void update(float x, float y) {